Everything You Need To Know How To Avoid Costly Recruitment Mistakes

 Using this information, before you embark on any other recruitment activities, develop a strategy that aligns with your business plan.
 This strategy will consider the people and skills you already have in place and identify the gaps you need to address in order to meet your business goals.
 At this stage, consider whether closing the gaps will best be achieved by bringing in new people with the skills you need, upskilling existing employees or a mix of both.

-Once you understand these factors, use this to build a roadmap of what your recruitment needs really are.
+Once you understand the factors that reduce recruitment mistakes, use this to build a roadmap of what your recruitment needs really are.

 Make your Job Descriptions Stand Out